Halcyoninae/Halcyon_v2/README.md

 **Main Class:** `Halcyon` [here](src/com/jackmeng/app/Halcyon.java)

+## Audio Framework

+This program uses a heavily modified version of [this](https://github.com/RalleYTN/SimpleAudio) framework with my own implementations to improve performance and fit with the needs of this program.
+If you are going to use the framework, you should not use the JAR from this repository.
+Instead, use it from here: https://github.com/exoad/SimpleAudio/releases/tag/1.0ex

 ## Current

 Currently this program is still in development and is not yet ready for consumer usage,